So You Got Evicted. What’s Next?

 Eviction can occur for many reasons besides non-payment of rent.
 You may be evicted because you caused unreasonable damage to the rental; had people living with you who were not on the lease; snuck in a pet where they are not allowed; smoked in a non-smoking apartment; and a variety of other possible reasons.
-Sometimes, there is no fault on the part of the tenant as in the case of the owner selling the property or having a situation arise where the owner needs to have a family member take over the rental for personal reasons.
+Sometimes, there is no fault on the part of the tenant -- as in the case of the owner selling the property or needing to have a family member take over the rental.

-Depending on what state you live in, if you have children, and what your income is will factor into what you can do now that you have been evicted.
+Which state you live in, whether you have children, and what your income is will factor into what you can do now that you have been evicted.
 Eviction is not a quick process unless you’ve been involved in illegal activities.

 Besides writing for Networx, I have been a Housing Placement Specialist for a family homeless shelter for several years.
 I'll tell you what to do if you get evicted.